 Within Point Lobos are several miles of coastal paths, a whaling museum, a nature trail, and more than a few places where you’ll want to whip out the camera.
 Parking can be challenging, so try to get there early.
 There’s also a $10 parking fee, and no dogs are allowed in the park.

 Keep cruising along Highway 1 to Carmel.
 It’s a downright charming town with storybook houses, cobblestone streets, and a total “fancy hippie artist” vibe.
 Ocean Avenue is downtown Carmel’s main thoroughfare, where in addition to dining and shopping, you can also check out the fairytale-like architecture made famous by early 20th-century developer Hugh Comstock.
 More of a Frank Lloyd Wright guy?
 Then walk past the oceanfront Della Walker House.

-Some fun facts about Carmel: every beach is dog friendly, high heels are illegal, and Clint Eastwood is the former mayor.
+Some fun facts about Carmel: every beach is dog friendly, high heels are illegal, and Clint Eastwood of Spaghetti Western fame is the former mayor.

 Section 3 Highlight: Monterey

 There’s so much to do in Monterey — and so much written online about it — that you’ll want to do your own research on area activities before deciding where to spend the precious time you have to spare on your LA to San Francisco road trip.

 But some good places to start include the Old Fisherman’s Wharf (loaded with fantastic seafood restaurants and opportunities for whale watching) the the non-profit Monterey Bay Aquarium, and the sightseeing and activities along Cannery Row (yes, it’s that Cannery Row.)